Pulacayo Project, Bolivia

 Exploration activities were restarted by ASC Bolivia, a subsidiary of the Golden Minerals Company (formerly Apex Silver Corporation), in 2001.
 Apogee entered into a joint venture with ASC in March 2006 to develop the mine.
 In January 2011, Apogee acquired 100% interest in the project.

-Geology and reserves at Pulacayo
+Geology at Pulacayo

 The Pulacayo mine is a low sulphidation deposit made of tertiary volcanic-sedimentary formations of the Silurian and Neogene age.
 The sedimentary rocks are made of diamictites, sandstone and shale which form a dome structure.